gvwilson/thirdbit/src/fiction/iffy/index.md

 and she was tired of things happening to her.

-When Edson wriggled out of his tent a few hours later Iffy was already sitting cross-legged in front of hers throwing pebbles one by one at a boulder.
+When Edson wriggled out of his tent a few hours later Iffy was sitting cross-legged in front of hers, throwing pebbles one by one at a boulder.
 He stretched and twisted,
 then bent over and pressed his forehead against his knees.